Spring in Korea | The Best Festivals, Food & Things to Do in 2022

 Every spring in Korea – usually in April (but could be in early May) – a miracle occurs in Jindo.
 The Yellow Sea parts in true Moses style, and forms a 3-km long pathway between Jindo Island and Modo Island.

 You can actually WALK through the sea between the 2 islands, searching for abandoned clams, shells, and abalone.
-This is a truly spectacular natural event you can’t experience anywhere else in the world.
+This is a truly spectacular natural event that you won’t regret attending.

 TIP | A Korea Rail Pass is one of the fastest, easiest ways to travel around the country.
 You can access over 600 stations on 80 different routes via high-speed rail.
 Unlimited rides!
 Reserve a KR Rail Pass and get an instant ticket to travel around Korea right here.